Add SCORM content packages to your course

 - History Options

-Select Save.
-If you don't want to commit any changes you have made, select Cancel.
+- Select Save.
+If you don't want to commit any changes you've made, select Cancel.

 The Navigational Controls allow you to include buttons, bars, and other navigational elements student see and use when accessing the course content using the SCORM player.